-There were also no Non-Domestic Non-Fatal Casualties during the reporting period, which occurred within a prison establishment.
-This is a decrease of 2 compared to the same period last year.
+There was zero Non-Domestic Non-Fatal Casualty during the reporting period, this is a decrease of 1 compared to the same period last year.

 Priority 6: Unwanted Fire Alarm Signals

 HI 9: Unwanted Fire Alarm Signals

 Automatic Fire Alarms (AFA) are fundamental to providing early warning from fire, giving people the chance to evacuate safely.
 However, to be effective, they must be properly installed, and a good fire safety management regime must be in place by the duty holder, so they do not activate where there is no fire.